rawatsudhir/CaptureASALogScript/README.md

 * Install [Windows Azure SDK] (http://www.windowsazure.com/en-us/develop/net/) .
 Click Azure PowerShell release on the page.
 * If Windows Azure SDK is already installed please make sure to have latest version from [here] (https://github.com/Azure/azure-powershell/releases).

 # Execute Package
 * Once you downloaded the file (ASALogRecorder.ps1), open it in PowerShell ISE
 * Go through the script to check the steps it runs
 * Execute or Press F5
+* If there is any issue running cmdlets please refer [here] (https://msdn.microsoft.com/en-us/library/mt270341.aspx).